MKQasim/DemoToRecruiters/README.md

 # Demo to Recruiters

-Task Pay Back App for Analysis Coding skills.
+Demo App for Analysis Coding skills.

 1	* As a user of the App, I want to see a list of (mocked) transactions.